Konrad Henlein: Arrest and suicide

 On 10 May 1945, while in American captivity in the barracks of Pilsen, he committed suicide by cutting his veins with his broken glasses.
 He was buried anonymously in the Plzeň Central Cemetery.

 The annexation of Sudetenland to Germany was reversed after the war.
 Almost the entire ethnic German population of the Sudetenland was expelled to eastern Germany in 1945–46 under the Beneš decrees.
 In Czech, Henleinovci ('Henleinists') is a term of abuse, meaning a traitor or fifth-columnist.

 In fiction

 Harry Turtledove's The War That Came Early alternate history novel series begins with Henlein being assassinated on 28 September 1938, causing a version of WWII to begin in 1938.

 "Henleinists" are a looming presence throughout Martha Gellhorn's novel A Stricken Field (1940).
 Republished 2011, ISBN 0226286967.

 Henlein is the subject of a murder investigation by detective Bernie Gunther in Philip Kerr's novel Prague Fatale.
 Published 2011.

 He was also portrayed in the Czechoslovak film "Jára Cimrman ležíci spíci", where he is a child living in the fictional village of Liptákov.

-His image and biography were used to create the character of Adam Dressler, the fictional leader of the Third Reich in a modification for Hearts of Iron IV game called Führerreich.